arminc/arminc.github.io/_posts/2013-05-11-apache-2-4-on-ubuntu-13-04-from-source.md

 Apache is not completely ready now, it needs to be fine tuned.
 Like adding the user to run under, ip, port, etc..

-For those who do not want to go trough all the steps them self here is a video showing how it&#8217;s done.
+For those who do not want to go trough all the steps them self here is a video showing how it's done.